pyinfra-dev/pyinfra/docs/getting_started.rst

 + **The inventory** holds the target hosts, groups and any data associated with them
 + **The operations** define the desired state of the target hosts, and are grouped as **modules**

-Lets start by running a deploy that will ensure user "nick" exists, using the ``server.user`` operation:
+Lets start by running a deploy that will ensure user "fred" exists, using the ``server.user`` operation:

 .. code:: shell

-    pyinfra -i my-server.host --run server.user nick --sudo  # --user, --key
+    pyinfra -i my-server.host --run server.user fred --sudo  # --user, --key

 The ``--sudo`` flag used to run the operation with sudo.
 To connect & authenticate with the remote host you can use the ``--port``, ``--user``, ``--key`` and password ``--password`` flags.